-Our first day of school read-aloud is The King Of Kindergarten!
-I love this book on the first day because it’s so easy for the kids to connect to.
-As we read we discuss getting ready for the day, how we feel, what we’re thinking, and connect with the story.
-Then we make our first graphic organizer together!
+Our first day of school read-aloud is The King Of Kindergarten and The Queen Of Kindergarten.
+I love these books on the first day because they’re so easy for the kids to connect to.
+As we read, we discuss getting ready for the day, how we feel, what we’re thinking and connect with the story.
+Then we make our first graphic organizers together!

 We use the story for the entire first week as we talk about emotions, learning how to do school, our classroom, etc.

 For more first day of school activities, check out this Read It Up! creations: